Continuous integration in Azure DevOps Services using Azure Resource Group deployment projects

 If you don’t have an Azure service endpoint in VS Team Services, you need to add one.
 This subsection takes you through the process.
-If your Azure account uses a Microsoft account (such as Hotmail), you need to take the following steps to get a Service Principal authentication.
+If your Azure account uses a Microsoft account (such as Hotmail), you must take the following steps to get a Service Principal authentication.

 Choose the Manage link next to the Azure Subscription drop-down list box.